Landau Singularities from Whitney Stratifications

-The study of singularities of Feynman integrals was initially formulated in terms of conditions for their contour of integration to become trapped between colliding poles of the integrand.
-These conditions are known as the Landau equations~\cite{Landau:1959fi}, which in the representation \eqref{eq: Feynman integral} above read,
+Singularities of Feynman integrals were initially formulated in terms of conditions for their contour of integration to become trapped between colliding poles of the integrand.
+These conditions are known as the Landau equations~\cite{Landau:1959fi}, which in the representation \eqref{eq: projective Feynman integral} are,